Healthy Food Access

 - Cherry Court Orchard

 The Story of Cream City Farms

-In 2006, Mayor Barrett announced an ambitious effort to transform the 30th Street Industrial Corridor into a major modern employment center and economic hub.
+In 2006, former Mayor Barrett announced an ambitious effort to transform the 30th Street Industrial Corridor into a major modern employment center and economic hub.
 One of the early steps in this revitalization initiative was to inventory “brownfields” or sites with real or perceived contamination hindering redevelopment.
 With the financial support of the Wisconsin Department of Natural Resources (WDNR) and the U.S. Environmental Protection Agency (EPA), the Redevelopment Authority of the City of Milwaukee (RACM) was able to conduct environmental investigation at approximately 50 properties.

 2055-63 North 30th Street was one of these brownfield sites.
 Past uses of the site included a lumber company, manufacturing and machining companies, a foundry, a trucking company, and a warehouse.
 In 2006 – 2008, RACM sampled and analyzed soil and groundwater from the site and removed five leaking underground storage tanks, but residual contamination remained, hindering any redevelopment prospects.
 The City of Milwaukee foreclosed on the property in 2007 and transferred it to RACM in 2009.

 In 2009, the federal EPA funded an urban agriculture feasibility study at the site which engaged local urban agriculture stakeholders in a workshop to brainstorm possible site configuration and specific end uses.
 While the workshop and study generated ideas and introduced the site’s potential to the local community, remediation cost estimates remained prohibitively high and interest waned as the economic downturn hit.